-Sir, ray friend, Dr. Parmanand, appeared to attach tmnecessary importance to foreign degrees to an extent to which I do not.
-I do not attach any importance to any foreign degree as such nor to any foreign qualification, unless getting qualification is an absolutely addition of knowledge to any countrymen of It has been the policy of the has been the policy of the Government not to encourage people to go We do not encourage them competent enough to give post-graduate qualificati ons in surgery and in medicine. not prefer a foreign-degreed man to one with an M.S. or an M.D. degree of any university in India because I refuse to believe, unless the contrary is proved, that our universities are not producing equally good doctors.
-My friend's, knowledge . . .
+Sir, my friend, Dr. Parmanand, appeared to attach unnecessary importance to foreign degrees to an extent to which I do not.
+I do not attach any importance to any foreign degree as such nor to any foreign qualification, unless getting that qualification is an addition of knowledge to any countrymen of mine.
+It has been the policy of the Government not to encourage people to go to post-graduate degrees like F.R.C.S. or M.R.C.P.
+We do not encourage them because we feel that our universities are competent enough to give post-graduate qualifications in surgery and in medicine.
+We do not prefer a foreign-degreed man to one with an M.S. or an M.D. degree of any university in India because I refuse to believe, unless the contrary is proved, that our universities are not producing equally good doctors.
+My friend's knowledge . . .

-DR. SHRIMATI SEETA PARMA" NAND: Will you kindly state how-many people with foreign degrees are there in the Institute?
+DR. SHRIMATI SEETA PARMA-NAND: Will you kindly state how many people with foreign degrees are there in the Institute?

-SHRI D. P. KARMARKAR: We have been lucky in having there people who are competent and who have foreign degrees But that does not mean. that also. hereafter we should go on sending people to foreign countries for degrees. friend's knowledge, I am unhappy to state, is a little out of date.
-She appears to be living in an atmosphere which is long We have progressed after she had finished her studies of these problems so far as medicine is concerned.
-I am aware of the fact that in spite of our discouragement, some students do go to> foreign countries for foreign degrees.
-They go in the legitimate manner; they get the passport; may be they get foreign exchange thev get entrance there.
+SHRI D. P. KARMARKAR: We have been lucky in having there people who are competent and who have foreign degrees also.
+But that does not mean that hereafter we should go on sending people to foreign countries My friend's knowledge, degrees. am unhappy to state, is a little out of She appears to be living in an atmosphere which is long past. have progressed after she had finished her studies of these problems so far as medicine is concerned.
+I am aware of the fact that in spite of our discouragement, some students do go to foreign countries for foreign degrees.
+They go in the legitimate manner; they get the passport; may be they get exchange and they entrance there.
 We are not there to debar their entry.
-In so far as it lies in our power in respect of any field for which there is proper equipment and adequate facilities for training in our country, it has been our policy discourage our students.
-Then what They go there and in a happens? country like England, they get a job also.
+In so far as it lies in our power in respect of any field for which there is proper equipment and adequate facilities for training in our country, it has been our policy to discourage our students.
+Then what They go happens? there and in a country like England, they get a job also.
 My friend must be knowing this fact because her knowledge is fairly widespread-that there is a dearth of some type of personnel in a country like England.
-Our doctors are employed there also On a salary which is bound to be better than the salary which is obtainable here, because the standard, of living is higher there and the salary that is paid to a professor is better than what it is here.
-Then sometimes, they come back and say, We are there.
+Our doctors are employed there also on a salary which is bound to be better than the salary which is obtainable here, because the standard of living is higher there and the salary that is paid to a professor is better than what it is here.
+Then sometimes, they come back and say, 'We are there.
 We are forced to live outside our country.'
-If you are not prepared to abide by your country's environments, if you are not prepared to abide by the fact that your country is prepared to pay you less, that it cannot afford to pay more than what it can actually pay-we cannot afford to. pay a professor a salary more than Rs.
+If you are not prepared to abide by your country's environments, if you are not prepared to abide by the fact that your country is prepared to pay you less, that it cannot afford to pay more than what it can actually pay-we cannot afford to pay a professor a salary more than Rs.
 1,000 to Rs.
 1,500-and if you prefer to choose another country because they pay you better, you have your discretion.
 We do not come in your way, but do not make a complaint of that.
-Until our country becomes so economically prosperous as to pay a professor better, we are bound to pay only less than what you are paid in the United States or in England.
+Until our country becomes so economically prosperous as to pay professor better, we are bound to pay only less than what you are paid in the United States or in England.
 So, that is not a factor which makes one very happy, but we are not responsible for it.